syncfusion-content/winui-docs/winui/radialgauge/overview.md

 # Overview

-Syncfusion winui radial gauge is a data visualization control, to create modern, interactive, and animated gauge that is used to craft high-quality winui app user interfaces.
+Syncfusion WinUI Radial Gauge is a multi-purpose data visualization control, that displays numerical values on a circular scale.
+It has a rich set of features such as axes, ranges, pointers, and annotations that are fully customizable and extendable.
+Use it to create speedometers, temperature monitors, dashboards, meter gauges, multiaxis clocks, watches, activity gauges, compasses, and more.

 ![Overview winui radial gauge](images/overview/gauge_overview.png)